Medically reviewed on Oct 31, 2018

 - Heart or blood vessel disease or

-Before using teduglutide, your doctor may want you to have certain blood tests and imaging procedures (such as colonoscopy).
-This should be done within 6 months before and after treatment.
+Before using teduglutide, your doctor may want you to have certain blood tests and imaging procedures (eg, colonoscopy) done within 6 months before and after treatment.

 Teduglutide should come with a Medication Guide and patient instructions.
 Read and follow the instructions carefully.
 Ask your doctor or pharmacist if you have any questions.